nonguyen1/pyLockpick/README.md

 This is my solution for solving the lock pick problem created by HackMIT 2018 puzzle#3.

-## The challenge goeas as follows:
+## The challenge goes as as follows:

 You'be been recruited to be trained to be the master lock picker.
 We present you the finest lockpicking training program, the Lockpick Simulator 3000.